mikekazakov/nimble-commander/Docs/Help.md

   - WebDAV
     Enables connection to WebDAV servers.
     Paths for these resources will have `http://` or `https://` prefixes.
-  - DropBox
-    Enables direct connection to Dropbox storage.
-    Paths for these resources will have a `dropbox://` prefix.
 - **Extended attributes**
   You can open an item’s [extended attributes (xattrs)](https://en.wikipedia.org/wiki/Extended_file_attributes#macOS) as a read-write folder and interact with these attributes as though they were regular files.
 - **Process list**